Welcome to the Fitchburg Historical Society

 Our library and exhibition hall are open Mondays and Tuesdays, 10 a.m. to 4 p.m. and Wednesdays, 10 a.m. to 6 p.m.
 You can also call us for an appointment at other times: at 978-345-1157.
 We are closed most federal and state holidays.
 Free to visit, but donations are gladly accepted.

 The Fitchburg Historical Society is open to the public, with history exhibitions in the George R. Wallace, Jr. and Alice Wallace Exhibition Hall, the Arthur Lowe Library and the Crocker Center for the Study of Fitchburg History.
 Located in the heart of Main Street and facing the Upper Common in the historic Phoenix Building.
+Our street address is 781 Main Street, Fitchburg 01420 and our mailing address is: PO Box 953, Fitchburg, MA 01420.

-Join us for fun (and just a little bit)
+Join us for fun discussion on

 Free Event!